 After the first boot, it is advised to reboot the device to recovery mode in order to mount the partitions properly.

 - The easiest part of the guide is to root.
-Download the latest SuperSU flashable zip, and transfer it to your Z5’s internal storage.
+Download the latest SuperSU flashable zip from here, and transfer it to your Z5’s internal storage.

 - Make sure your device is connected to the PC.
 Now enter the following command to reboot into recovery mode: